-Putah Creek Fly Fishing Guides
+Putah Creek Fly Fishing Guide: Your connection to wild California rainbows.

 In addition to the public access points our guides have private access to the water around Canyon Creek Resort.
 Our clients enjoy use of the facilities on their guided day with us.